regen-network/regen-ledger/docs/SPEC.md

 semantic web movement as a whole.
 Nonetheless, we feel like the technologies as they are specified are a good enough fit and that the existing open source tooling is mature enough to justify their usage for this application.

+#### Potential Alternatives

+One potential alternative to using Sparql and a query language in general is to rely on verification requesters pushing data to protocols.
+For instance, if there is a protocol that requires carbon verification, the verification requester could just push a signed carbon verification claim and be done with it.
+If the protocol code simply had access to the blockchain key-value store, it could do simple verification that the claim exist on the blockchain.
+While this type of configuration could work for a lot of cases, it prevents other desirable use cases like checking for the absence of a valid counter claim in the blockchain registry of claims.
+Maybe this could be mitigated by providing raw index access to the contract programming language, but going down along this path we eventually end up reinventing the whole infrastructure for a database and query language.
+If we could do this in a type-safe, formally verified way like we were planning with Ceres, this might actually be desirable, but it will require significant time and personnel investment and this needs to be planned along with other priorities.
+Another option which could provide similar benefits is finding an appropriate RDF schema language (possibly a subset of SHACL) which allows us to do sophisticated type checking of a subset of Sparql queries.
+Within the RDF space, it's worth mentioning that there are other logic languages such as RIF, Silk-2, Ergo, etc. that could prove useful for our use cases.
+This all is worth exploring when we have more actual usage experience.
+Another alternative that was considered was simply using a dialect of SQL which has expression and query support.
+The downsides of SQL compared to Sparql are that SQL is generally tied to a storage engine whereas Sparql can be applied to memory and persistent datasets and patched together or filtered combinations of these, Sparql supports late-bound external data sources via `SERVICE`, and the RDF data model is more flexible and consistent across the whole domain (graphs all the way down) - SQL with JSON support could work but is a bit less elegant.

 ### Storing and Tracking Graphs and Dataset